-Lot Files developed and dwelling places of enslaved people speculated:
+Research Lot Files with speculation for the dwelling places of enslaved people:

-- Vierling/ Wachovia Administration – Doctor’s House (Lot 7).
-Enslaved associated with Vierling (in-house and patients).
+- Vierling/Wachovia Administration – Doctor’s House (Lot 7).
+Enslaved associated with Dr. Vierling (in-house and patients).
 Wachovia Administrator’s households included enslaved Christian David (house site investigated archaeologically in 1977) and other enslaved.
-This is the sole example of investigation of a “slave house” to date [slave house enumerated in 1860 Slave Schedule].
+This is the sole example of archaeological investigation of a “slave house” to date (1977 excavation) [slave house enumerated in 1860 Slave Schedule].

 - Girls Boarding School (Lot 14).
-Depending on time period, enslaved may have lived in Inspectors house, then later perhaps in the ca. 1815 Wash House behind the boarding school, and/or perhaps in the boarding school building.
+Depending on time period, enslaved associated with the school may have lived in Inspectors house, then later perhaps in the ca. 1815 Wash House behind the boarding school, and/or perhaps in the boarding school building.

 - Single Sisters House (Lot 15).
-Enslaved Single Sister Anna Maria Samuel lived in the Single Sisters House beginning in 1793 when she moved from Bethabara to join the Older Girls Choir in Salem.
+Enslaved Moravian Anna Maria Samuel lived in the Single Sisters House beginning in 1793 when she moved from Bethabara to join the Older Girls Choir in Salem.
 A kitchen (ca. 1790?) at the rear of the house may have housed enslaved and free Black workers (where did Christian Samuel live?) of the Single Sisters during ante-bellum period.
 Other enslaved rented by the Single Sisters may have stayed at their enslaver’s.

-- Blum / Zevely – Zevely House (Lot 23).
-Lot used by Tavern: “camping” by enslaved of Tavern guests; after the 1784 fire, a former storage shed was moved from Tavern lot to across the street and use included sleeping for “Negroes and poor travelers”; a slave house built in 1841.
-Zevely leased lot in 1845 and a small house on Blum St. used for enslaved.
-In 1848 he renovated it to store grain and also renovated the horse stable (built in 1822 by Tavern) as slave housing [slave house enumerated in 1860 Slave Schedule, likely the former stables].
+- Blum/Zevely – Zevely House (Lot 23).
+Lot used by Tavern: “camping” by enslaved of Tavern guests; after the 1784 tavern fire, a former storage shed was moved from Tavern lot to across the street and use included sleeping for “Negroes and poor travelers”; a slave house built in 1841.
+Zevely leased lot in 1845 and a small house on Blum Street was used for enslaved.
+In 1848 he renovated it to store grain and renovated the horse stable (built in 1822 by Tavern) as slave housing [slave house enumerated in 1860 Slave Schedule, likely the former stables].

 - Kreuser/Kuehln/Vogler – Bagge House (Lot 27).
-Enslaved enumerated with lot residents.
-[No slave house enumerated in 1860; EA Vogler listed in 1860 Agriculture schedule, farm south of town].
+Enslaved enumerated with each of the lot residents [No slave house enumerated in 1860; EA Vogler listed in 1860 Agriculture schedule, farm south of town].

 - Inspector’s House (Lot 29).
 Early enslaved probably lived in the house, after 1823 perhaps enslaved lived in the 1811 “extra living building” located west of the house which converted to a laundry in 1823 (it had housed a widow who worked at the Boys School).
 There were several other outbuildings on the lot.

 - Adam Butner — Butner House and Hat Shop (Lot 32).
-If the outbuilding with chimney at the rear of the yard may have been enslaved housing during Butner’s residency when he owned or rented enslaved people.
-He moved in 1848 and he held slaves at subsequent location.
+A detached gable roof outbuilding with chimney at the rear of the yard may have been enslaved housing during Butner’s residency when he owned or rented enslaved people.
+He moved in 1848 and held enslaved people at subsequent locations.

-- John Holland (d.1843), potter (Lots 49, 48), owned a number of enslaved people, indicated by a list provided by Moravian Archives.
+- John Holland (d.1843), potter (Lot 49), owned a number of enslaved people, indicated by a list provided by Moravian Archives.
 Research has revealed some enslaved were likely housed on Holland’s rented outlot at the east side of Salem Town Lot; no indication of slave housing on Lot 49.
 The 1895 Sanborn Insurance Map recorded a “brick-filled” “Negro D.” midway on the Lot 49.

 - Israel Loesch – Cape Fear Bank (Lot 54).
-A detached outbuilding along the north property line may have housed enslaved. [slave house enumerated in 1860 Slave Schedule]; files for Loesch family enslaved in Bethania.
+A detached outbuilding along the north property line may have housed enslaved [slave house enumerated in 1860 Slave Schedule]; Loesch family in Bethania owned many enslaved people there.

 - Levering/Kreuser/Fulkerson (Lot 56).
-Enslaved enumerated with lot residents and unclear where they stayed, although there were outbuildings on the lot [no slave house enumerated in 1860; Fulkerson listed in 1860 Agriculture schedule, he also leased Lot 57].
+Enslaved enumerated with lot residents and unclear where they stayed, although there were outbuildings on the lot [no slave house enumerated in 1860; Fulkerson listed in 1860 Agriculture schedule; he also leased Lot 57].

 - John Vogler – Vogler House (Lot 64).
-Biographical information on Bethy, an enslaved woman owned by John Vogler; believed that she lived in the Vogler House and maybe in the attic.
-Likely she slept in Christina Vogler’s room as she declined in illness. [no slave house enumerated in 1860 Slave Schedule].
+Bethy, an enslaved woman, likely lived in the Vogler house and perhaps in the attic.
+She also may have slept in Christina Vogler’s room as her health was in decline [no slave house enumerated in 1860 Slave Schedule].

 - George Voltz — Volz House (Lot 96).
 Enslaved likely lived in the gunshops on the lot.
 First gunshop built in 1822, second shop with addition in 1831, which also housed Voltz family after 1854. [slave house enumerated in 1860 Slave Schedule; Foltz/Voltz enumerated in the 1860 Agriculture Schedule.]

 - Timothy Vogler — Vogler House and Gunshop (Lot 98).
-A detached frame building with chimney east of the main house may have served as a slave house. [slave house enumerated in 1860 Slave Schedule].
+A detached gable roof outbuilding with chimney east of the main house may have served as the “slave house” [slave house enumerated in 1860 Slave Schedule].

 - George Hege — Reich-Hege Site (Lot 101).
-Detached outbuilding at rear may have been for enslaved [slave house enumerated in 1860 Slave Schedule; Hege listed in 1860 Agriculture schedule].
+Detached outbuilding at rear of main house may have been for enslaved [slave house enumerated in 1860 Slave Schedule; Hege listed in 1860 Agriculture schedule].

 - Tavern – (Lot 68).
 Multiple tavernkeepers and enslaved varied with tavern keeper; enslaved lived on lot from tavern opening in 1772 until Emancipation in 1865 [slave houses enumerated in 1860 Slave Schedule research in process].